dmitropher/hashed_loop/README.md

 Currently it only supports closing chain A to chain B

 ## Bulding your own table (not recommended)
 You can use: <br/> <code> build_hash_loop_table --help </code> <br/> to build your table.
 There is currently no default or best practice for this procedure until a global benchmark is complete.
 Email d.zorine@gmail.com for guidelines on making your own archive.
 This also typically takes a long time and a lot of RAM.
-This table can be set as default using the
+This table can be set as default using the table install script above.

 A link to a prebuilt table archive will be included in future releases